 'It is a huge pleasure to offer our unique courses here in Cambridge.
 Virginia Woolf often visited Cambridge and was a lively participant in intellectual debates.
-This is the perfect place to explore the writing of Woolf and many other brilliant writers.
-We look forward to Woolf and Politics and Women Writers enormously; many thanks to our wonderful students who came from all over the world to study literature together.
-We look forward to Virginia Woolf's Gardens, 14-19 July 2019.'
+This is the perfect place to explore the work of Woolf and many other brilliant writers.
+We enjoyed our 2018 courses Woolf and Politics and Women Writers enormously; many thanks to our wonderful students who came from all over the world to study literature together.
+We look forward to Virginia Woolf's Gardens and Fictions of Home in July 2019.'

 -TRUDI TATE, Director, Literature Cambridge